 FROM CONCEPTION TO PUBLICATION IN JUST HOURS

-Reporting by Greg Bensinger in San Francisco
+Reporting by means of Greg Bensinger in San Francisco

-Editing by Kenneth Li and Matthew Lewis
+Modifying by means of Kenneth Li and Matthew Lewis

-Our Standards: The Thomson Reuters Trust Principles.
+Our Requirements: The Thomson Reuters Consider Ideas.